Traditional Undergraduate Enrollment

-- Student enrollment is 1,296 (55 percent women, 45 percent men).
+- Traditional student enrollment is 849 (55 percent women, 45 percent men).

-- Students come from 34 states and 26 foreign countries.
+- Students come from 35 states (including Puerto Rico and DC) and 5 foreign countries.

-- Since the program’s inception, nearly 2,000 students have earned their Bachelor of Arts degree through Hiram's Weekend College program.
+- Established in 1977, the Weekend College program extended Hiram’s traditional undergraduate curriculum to adult learners.
+Since the program’s inception, nearly 2,000 students have earned a Bachelor of Arts degree.

 - Master of Arts in Interdisciplinary Studies, a flexible interdisciplinary graduate program that enables students to examine issues from multiple perspectives and equips individuals with the knowledge, critical thinking abilities, analytical tools, communication skills, and aesthetic sensibilities to address complex, multi-faceted questions that do not lend themselves to straightforward solutions.